Ruling paves way for longer sentence in George Floyd’s death

 But prosecutors asked for what is known as an upward departure — arguing that Floyd was particularly vulnerable with his hands cuffed behind his back as he was face-down on the ground.
 They noted that Chauvin held his position even after Floyd became unresponsive and officers knew he had no pulse.

+With Tuesday’s ruling, Cahill has given himself permission to sentence Floyd above the guideline range, though he doesn’t have to, said Mark Osler, professor at the University of St. Thomas School of Law.
+He said attorneys for both sides will argue whether an upward departure is appropriate and how long the sentence should be.

+A pre-sentence investigation report will also be conducted.
+These are usually nonpublic and include highly personal information such as family history and mental health issues, as well as details of the offense and the harm it caused others and the community.

-Prosecutors also said Chauvin treated Floyd with particular cruelty during the lengthy restraint, saying Chauvin inflicted gratuitous pain and caused psychological distress to Floyd and to bystanders.
+In arguing for the upward departure, prosecutors said Chauvin treated Floyd with particular cruelty during the lengthy restraint, saying Chauvin inflicted gratuitous pain and caused psychological distress to Floyd and to bystanders.
 They also said Chauvin abused his position of authority as a police officer, committed his crime as part of a group of three or more people, and that he pinned Floyd down in the presence of children — including a 9-year-old girl who testified at trial that watching the restraint made her “sad and kind of mad.”

 Cahill agreed with all but one of the prosecutors’ arguments.
-He said prosecutors did not prove that Floyd was particularly vulnerable.
+He said prosecutors did not prove that Floyd was particularly vulnerable, noting that even though he was handcuffed, he was able to struggle with officers who were trying to put him in a squad car.

+But Cahill said one of the other officers twice checked Floyd’s pulse and told Chauvin he detected none, while another officer suggested rolling Floyd to his side and said he was passing out.
+Cahill said these officers let Chauvin know that asphyxia was actually happening — yet Chauvin held his position.

+Cahill said when it became clear to bystanders that Floyd was in distress and stopped breathing, Chauvin continued to abuse his position of authority by not rendering aid.

 Defense attorney Eric Nelson disagreed with the state, saying that prosecutors did not prove that there were aggravating factors.
 He said Chauvin had legal authority to assist in Floyd’s arrest and was authorized under law to use reasonable force.
 He also said Floyd was not particularly vulnerable, saying he was a large man who was struggling with officers.